How to be a personal assistant in 2023

 Staying relevant in today’s job market is easier than one would think.
 Even with the fierce competition for jobs, some small and easy things can be done to make yourself stand out.

 Build your skills: You can start by taking a computer class at your local college (or even online).
 No matter how proficient you think you are in MS Office, I guarantee that there are many features you don’t know.
-Even if you are a “black-belt” in Word from previous incarnations of the program, the features have changed substantially over the years.
+Even if you are a “black belt” in MS Word from previous incarnations of the program, the features have changed substantially over the years.

-If I see a resume that was clearly created from an older version of Word, I wonder if the person has the business or career skill to be a personal assistant.
+If I see a resume that was clearly created from an older version of Word, I wonder if the person has right aptitude to be a personal assistant.
 If you are still working on an older system, then you are operating in the past.
 Get updated to the newest version Windows and quit hanging onto the past.
 If you fall behind, then your competitors will pass you by.
 Seek the executive skills you need to master the duties related to administrative jobs so you can demonstrate your capability to support an executive or celebrity.

 Taking a computer class will also help you learn some advanced skills for Excel and PowerPoint.
 Don’t be the one at work that gives shoddy presentations because you don’t know how to outperform your colleagues.

-On this topic, a PA doesn't necessarily need a college degree, but evidence of some school is highly encouraged because you could derail your personal assistant career without complete education.
+On this topic, a PA doesn't necessarily need a college degree, but evidence of some higher education is highly encouraged because you could derail your personal assistant career without advanced skills.
 Spend an hour or so looking at job descriptions on an employer's website to understand what past careers the average candidate could have to get noticed.

-Hint: management professionals are sought after because they know how to write, have the right hard and soft skills, know how to lead a team, usually possess great interpersonal skills, and know how to succeed in a very competitive environment.
+Hint: Management professionals are sought after because they know how to write, have the right hard skills, know how to lead a team, and understand how to succeed in a very competitive environment.

-Another great background to have is the service industry because those candidates become very patient over time with practice serving high-net-worth families and celebrities.
+Hospitality is another great background to have in the private service industry because those candidates become very patient over time with practice serving high-net-worth families.
 Private service professionals are often certified in a number of different areas as well, so become an expert by buying some books on the personal assistant profession.
-Don't just rely on free information online.
+Don't just rely on an internet search.

 Build your skills: You can start by taking a computer class at your local college (or even online).
 No matter how proficient you think you are in MS Office, I guarantee that there are many features you don’t know.
-Even if you are a “black-belt” in Word from previous incarnations of the program, the features have changed substantially over the years.
+Even if you are a “black belt” in MS Word from previous incarnations of the program, the features have changed substantially over the years.

-If I see a resume that was clearly created from an older version of Word, I wonder if the person has the business or career skill to be a personal assistant.
+If I see a resume that was clearly created from an older version of Word, I wonder if the person has right aptitude to be a personal assistant.
 If you are still working on an older system, then you are operating in the past.
 Get updated to the newest version Windows and quit hanging onto the past.
 If you fall behind, then your competitors will pass you by.
 Seek the executive skills you need to master the duties related to administrative jobs so you can demonstrate your capability to support an executive or celebrity.

 Taking a computer class will also help you learn some advanced skills for Excel and PowerPoint.
 Don’t be the one at work that gives shoddy presentations because you don’t know how to outperform your colleagues.

-On this topic, a PA doesn't necessarily need a college degree, but evidence of some school is highly encouraged because you could derail your personal assistant career without complete education.
+On this topic, a PA doesn't necessarily need a college degree, but evidence of some higher education is highly encouraged because you could derail your personal assistant career without advanced skills.
 Spend an hour or so looking at job descriptions on an employer's website to understand what past careers the average candidate could have to get noticed.

-Hint: management professionals are sought after because they know how to write, have the right hard and soft skills, know how to lead a team, usually possess great interpersonal skills, and know how to succeed in a very competitive environment.
+Hint: Management professionals are sought after because they know how to write, have the right hard skills, know how to lead a team, and understand how to succeed in a very competitive environment.

-Another great background to have is the service industry because those candidates become very patient over time with practice serving high-net-worth families and celebrities.
+Hospitality is another great background to have in the private service industry because those candidates become very patient over time with practice serving high-net-worth families.
 Private service professionals are often certified in a number of different areas as well, so become an expert by buying some books on the personal assistant profession.
-Don't just rely on free information online.
+Don't just rely on an internet search.

 How to Negotiate your Personal Assistant Salary